White Noise for Better Sleep

-Outside of moving to the woods or burrowing our heads under a pillow, there are other options that will help us enjoy a deep sleep.
+Outside of moving to the woods or burrowing our heads under a pillow, there are other options that can help us enjoy a deep sleep.
 It may seem a little counterintuitive, but noise machines can help mask those sudden changes in sounds.
-They work by generating a soothing, steady drone, whir or hum; and there are other nature sounds that are available in some devices.
-These sounds can smooth out ambient noise levels to help keep us in a more restful state, and let us wake up refreshed.
-Noise machines offer a variety of options, even distinguishing the type of sounds they generate by colors – white, pink and brown.
-So what’s the difference?
+They work by generating a soothing, steady drone, whir, or hum and there are other nature sounds that are available in some devices.
+These sounds can smooth out ambient noise levels to help keep us in a more restful state and let us wake up refreshed.
+Noise machines offer a variety of options, even distinguishing the type of sounds they generate with colors: white, pink, and brown.
+So, what’s the difference?

 The sound covers up all of those random noises, e.g. the house settling, a spouse snoring or a loud vehicle going by, allowing us to get to sleep and stay there, more comfortably.
 A better quality of sleep can lead to lower blood pressure, a reduced risk of heart disease and an elevated mood.
 And a few studies have shown that sleeping with white noise can help memory and concentration, among other benefits.